dmacvicar/terraform-provider-libvirt/README.md

 ## Building from source

-This project uses [glide](https://github.com/Masterminds/glide) to vendor all its dependencies.
+This project uses [glide](https://github.com/Masterminds/glide) to vendor all its dependencies and also requires Go 1.9 or higher.

+### Build Steps
+1. Run `glide install` to install vendor dependencies.
-Run `go install` to build the binary.
+2. Run `go install` to build the binary.
 You will now find the binary at `$GOPATH/bin/terraform-provider-libvirt`.

 ## Running